benjaminshu2001/TextBasedRPG/README.md

  > * Composite
  >   * We decided to use the composite design pattern because since we will have multiple objects/classes, we wanted to make the client and code less complex.
 It will make the code less complex by allowing us to reuse code in leaf classes, and make the client less complex by allowing it to treat composite and individual parts uniformly.
 A feature we will implement with this is us being able to implement new components into our code easier.
  > * Iterator
+ >   * Our project uses the iterator design pattern because of our subsystems like inventory, which can hold some list of variables.
+We believe that using the iterator pattern will allow us to see what is in our inventory container faster and simpler.
+The feature we will be implementing with iterator is being able to traverse containers.
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to
  > * Set up your GitHub project board as a Kanban board for the project.
 It should have columns that map roughly to